Class registration - Section contents

 If you are enrolled in an intensive subject, refer to the relevant study period to find out when class registration opens for your subject:

 Places can fill up quickly, so it's important to plan in advance and learn about the process before registration opens.
 Use our step-by-step guides on how to plan your timetable and how to register into classes to prepare for creating your timetable.

 When you log in to your personal timetable, you may find that you have automatically been placed into single sitting classes (classes with no repeats).
 You will be required to attend at these times.

 If you are enrolled in graduate study, you may not be able to self-manage your timetable and will be allocated to specific classes.

-If you experience an issue when registering for classes, like a clash between two subjects or your class is full, the Class Registration Troubleshooting page has a list of issues and fixes to help guide you.
+If you experience an issue when registering for classes, like a clash between two subjects or your class is full, the class registration troubleshooting page has advice on how to fix timetable issues.

-Learn the essentials of class registration – from key dates and creating your timetable to navigating useful resources.
+Learn the basics of how to create your timetable – from key dates and to navigating useful resources.